2018 RUN CTK - RUN COMPLETED; GOAL ACHIEVED! NEXT UP 2019 RAGNAR RELAY

-We have already started planning our next Ragnar Relay.
-If you think you might be interested in running with us next year, please email RUN CTK team coordinator, Shea Stine at email@example.com.
+We have already started planning the 2019 Ragnar Relay.
+If you think you might be interested in running with us this year, please email RUN CTK team coordinator, Shea Stine at email@example.com.

 Team RUNCTK - Why are you running?